orbbec/OrbbecSDK_v2/examples/README_LIDAR.md

 ## Introduction

-There are several examples codes for users learn how to use Orbbec LiDARs.
+There are several examples codes for users learn how to use LiDARs.
 Here is a brief introduction to each sample code:

 | Level | Sample                                                       | Description                                                  |
 | ----- | ------------------------------------------------------------ | ------------------------------------------------------------ |